dphilla/boxer/examples/c/c.md

 ## Why?

 Many reasons.
-Mostly, because we don't want to (yet) attempt to have a new architecture added to LLVM, or other toolchains, and we certainly don't want to force you to use a non-standard fork or custom compiler.
+Mostly, because we don't want to (yet) attempt to have a new target added to LLVM, or other toolchains, and we certainly don't want to force you to use a non-standard fork or custom compiler.

 Technical Explanation: